-Transfer Students: Those students who did not begin their education at NU, but who have since joined the university.
-For purposes of the lottery, we will use transfer student’s credit hour status to determine what class year they are/should be in.
+Transfer Student– Those students who did not begin their education at NU but who have since joined the university.
+For purposes of room selection, we will use the transfer student credit-hour status to determine what class year they are/should be in.
 This will reflect the class year we would anticipate them to graduate.

 Group - the other students you're planning to live with - a roommate, friends in a room block, or your apartment suitemates.
 Each group uses the single best lottery number to determine selection order, but the class status of all members is accounted for (i.e., groups of four seniors will select before groups of three seniors/one junior).

 Incomplete Group – A group of students who cannot fill a complete room or apartment.
 For example, three students in a four-person apartment or two students for a triple room.

 Mixed Group – A group of students from different class groups.
 For example, a group of two rising seniors and two rising juniors who all wish to live together is a mixed group.